6 Scanning a System

 Tip

-The report of a task can be displayed as soon as the task has been started by clicking file for the respective task on the page Scan Management.
+The report of a task can be displayed as soon as the task has been started by clicking for the respective task on the page Scan Management.

 For reading, managing and downloading reports see Chapter 7.